 Liquefied gas from the TLNGP, the construction cost of which is approximately US$ 30bn, will be used locally and also exported to international markets.

-Equinor announced major gas discoveries in offshore Tanzania and positioned the country as a potential large gas producer in East Africa.
+Equinor announced major gas discoveries in offshore Tanzania and positioned the country as a potentially large gas producer in East Africa.
 The company said that together with partner ExxonMobil in Block 2 they have discovered estimated volumes of more than 20 trillion cubic feet (Tcf) of gas in place.

-It further pointed out that an LNG project is the viable solution to secure the development of the gas resources and maximize the value of the project for the government and for the companies responsible for the exploration and the development activities.
+It further pointed out that an LNG project is a viable solution to secure the development of the gas resources and maximize the value of the project for the government and for the companies responsible for the exploration and the development activities.